pharaohmadeit/C-/Control Flow/README.md

 5) goto statement.

 Assertion statements (since C++26)
-1) contract_assert statement.
+1) contract_assert statement
+-> See Contracts (C++26) in the Standard Library Headers

 try blocks
 1) try block catches exceptions thrown when executing other statements.
+-> See Exceptions in the Standard Library Headers

 Atomic and Synchronized Blocks
 1) synchronized block, executed in single total order with all synchronized blocks;
 2) atomic block that aborts on exceptions;
 3) atomic block that rolls back on exceptions;
 4) atomic block that commits on exceptions.
+-> TODO